theperiyar/periyarinternational/content/english/blog/paraiisai.md

 ---

-Join us for an exciting Kahoot quiz on **Sunday, September 22, 2024**, that will challenge your knowledge of the book "Periyar 1000"!
-This interactive event is designed to engage participants in a fun and educational experience, exploring the profound ideas and history captured in the book.
+Unleash the power of traditional rhythms with our 'Parai Beats' competition!
+Let your beats echo the rich cultural heritage of TamilNadu and captivate the audience.
+Join us in celebrating the essence of our roots through the dynamic sound of the parai.

 **General Rules:**

 - **Registration Deadline:** End of day on **Sunday, September 15, 2024**.
-- **Language:** The quiz will be conducted in English.
+- **Language:** The competition will be conducted in **Tamil** and **English**.
-- **Eligibility:** The quiz is open to all; participants can join using their smartphones, tablets, or computers.
+- **Eligibility:** The competition is open to all; participants must perform solo.
-- **Recognition:** The top scorers will receive special recognition and prizes.
+- **Recognition:** The best performances will receive special recognition and prizes.

 **Specific Rules:**

-- **Content:** Participants are encouraged to familiarize themselves with the “Periyar 1000” book.
-The registration confirmation email will include an attachment of “Periyar 1000” for reference.
-- **Timing:** Each question will have a set time limit.
-Respond quickly, as both accuracy and speed count!
-- **Scoring:** Points are awarded based on correct answers and response time.
-The faster you answer correctly, the more points you earn.

-Get ready to dive into the world of "Periyar 1000" and test your knowledge in a friendly competition.
-We look forward to seeing who comes out on top!
+- **Instrument:** Participants must perform using the traditional **parai** drum.
+Other instruments are not permitted.
+- **Performance Duration:** Each performance should be between **3 to 5 minutes**.
+Ensure your act stays within this time frame.
+- **Judging Criteria:** Performances will be judged on **rhythm, creativity, stage presence, and adherence to cultural authenticity**.